mitchtabian/Google-Maps-Compose/README.md

 This has changed within the last year or so.
 Now there's a new [compose API for Google maps](https://github.com/googlemaps/android-maps-compose).
 Previously we had to use an `AndroidView`.
 Technically this new API (`GoogleMap`) still uses an `AndroidView` under the hood, but it's easier to work with.

+There's also a new API that makes it easier to set up clustering.
+Building a `ClusterManager` requires a `GoogleMap` object.
+It's more easily accessible with the new `MapEffect` composable.

 # Features

 ## Permissions